Guess the Future!

 ESL Predictions Game - Grammar and Speaking: Guessing, Forming Sentences, Controlled and Freer Practice - Pair Work

-Here is a free future simple for predictions game in which students predict their partner's near future using 'will' and 'won't'.
-The aim of the game is to make the most accurate predictions.
-First, students...
+Here is a free future simple game in which students predict their partner's future using 'will' and 'won't'.
+The aim of the game is to make the most correct predictions.
+First, working alone, students...

 Predictions Practice